kang-de-conqueror/light-challenge/README.md

 ### Submitting your implementation

+1. Commit all your changes.
-1. Run `git bundle create challenge-<your-name>.bundle --all`
+2. Run `git bundle create challenge-<your-name>.bundle --all`
-2. Send us the generated bundle file
+3. Send us the generated bundle file